gibbonsja/Meanderings/nial/concise.md

          0.4 0.454545      0.5

-A multi-pervasive operation maps an array having items of identical structure to one of the the same structure, applying the operation to the simple arrays formed from all the atoms in corresponding positions in the items.
-The operations in this group are the reductive operations of arithmetic and logic (and, or, max, min, product & sum).
+A multi-pervasive operator maps an array having items of identical structure to one of the the same structure, applying the operator to the simple arrays formed from all the atoms in corresponding positions in the items.
+The operators in this group are the reductive operators of arithmetic and logic (and, or, max, min, product & sum).

     x := 2 3 4 reshape tell 24